SomnathRaj/image_recognition/README.md

-# A Small Application of Image Recognition using Tensorflow
+# A Small Application of Image Recognition using Flask and Tensorflow
 ## Installation Guide

 requires [Python](https://www.python.org/downloads/) v3+ to run.